 What to Expect at the Space Coast Birding & Wildlife Festival

 If you want to learn more about Florida nature including birds and wildlife, plan to attend the 21st Annual Space Coast Birding and Wildlife Festival January 24-29!
-This festival features the bird industry’s experts who conduct field trips, classes and panel discussions.
+This festival features the bird industry’s experts who conduct field trips, classes, and also panel discussions.

 Also, try the Authentic Florida Birding Quiz above.
 How many birds did you identify?
 For answers, see below with the identification of each bird.

 Watching birds gives many of us a way to connect with the natural world around us.
-We disconnect from our own daily lives and watch our feathered friends in their natural environment.
+We disconnect from our own daily lives and can also watch our feathered friends in their natural environment.
 Whether stalking a meal, flying through a forest, busily building a nest, or soaring high above, these creatures can teach us many lessons.

 #1 Bird ID Answer: Kingfisher, photo courtesy, Jim Boland

 Admiring their beauty while listening to songbirds adds to our world while we quietly watch our feathered friends, enjoying the present moment.
-We admire their freedom of flight and even meditate on these lovely creatures as they fly about in a peaceful world.
+We admire their freedom of flight and can also meditate on these lovely creatures as they fly about in a peaceful world.
 Their beauty, simplicity, and fragility remind us that nature deserves to be respected and protected.

 Maybe you are a casual bird watcher, but have you ever wanted to know more about the world of birds?
 Have you ever wondered, while walking the beach, what is the difference between a tern and gull?
-Or have you wondered about a sandpiper, or a plover?
+Or have you also wondered about a sandpiper, or a plover?